-Tree Root Protection Zone No Work, No Vehicles and No Dumping.
-Contact person responsible for the site for information at.
+Tree Root Protection Zone No work, no vehicles and no dumping.
+Contact person responsible for the site for information at \\\\\.\ \ \ \ \ \

 Sec.
-82-33.
+82-34.
 Tree variances.

 The preservation of trees may be considered as a peculiar hardship for the granting of a variance from the literal application of the provisions of the zoning or subdivision regulations.
-An administrative variance not to exceed 20 percent of the minimum code requirement may be granted by the development review official the city manager or the city manager's designee for the purposes of preserving a specimen tree on site, provided that the applicant has demonstrated that the variance request is the minimum required to allow reasonable use of the property; that all other design alternatives have been explored pursuant to this article; and that the variance request will not negatively impact the peaceable enjoyment of adjacent property owners.
+An administrative variance not to exceed 20% of the minimum code requirement may be granted by the development review official for the purposes of preserving a specimen tree on site, provided that the applicant has demonstrated that the variance request is the minimum required to allow reasonable use of the property; that all other design alternatives have been explored pursuant to this article; and that the variance request will not negatively impact the peaceable enjoyment of adjacent property owners.
 Examples of an administrative variance may include setback, building height and ground area coverage, so long as the applicable maximum square foot floor area of the structure is not exceeded.
 As any variance granted will be serving the public purpose of tree preservation, there will be no fee associated with the granting of an administrative variance for such purpose.